tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

 To specifically disable inline script tags in a main page: `||example.com^$inline-script`.

+`popunder`:

+To block "popunders" windows/tabs.
+To be used in the same manner as the `popup` filter option, except that it will block popunders.

+`redirect`:

+To cause a network request to a blocked resource to be redirect to a local "neutered" version of the resource. (more documentation will eventually be made.)

 #### Cosmetic filters

 **Entity-based cosmetic filters:** Filters which are to be applied to a specific _entity_: